September 24, 2019

 Lead by example

-The management of any organization plays an important role in Agile implementation journey.
+The management of any organization plays an important role in an Agile implementation journey.

 A lack of belief in the adopted framework can negatively impact the chances of the framework’s success.
 For instance, if the upper management does not believe in Scrum and does not take it seriously, it is highly unlikely that scrum will work within that organization in the long run.